greydanus/greydanus.github.io/_posts/2026-07-20-pointer-theory.md

 layout: post
 comments: true
 title:  "Pointer Theory"
-excerpt: "Entanglement, is just shared mutable state and wavefunction collapse is what happens when we edit that shared state to remove the thing that was measured."
+excerpt: "Entanglement is just shared mutable state and wavefunction collapse is what happens when we edit that shared state to remove the thing that was measured."

 date:   2026-07-20 10:00:00
 mathjax: true